chadgeary/cloudblock/do/README.md

 # If permissions errors appear, fix with the below command and re-run the terraform apply.
 sudo chown $USER do.tfvars && chmod 600 do.tfvars

+# Terraform outputs two INSTALL commands, use those to start the installation.
 ```

 # Post-Deployment